FBloembergen/codefest_ecsfargate/lab03-task/README.md

 It is just a name and not linked to your account.

 - Task Definition Name: nginx-XXXXX
+     *where XXXXX is your name or something unique it is shared between the Clusters*
 - Task Role:  ecsTaskExecutionRole
 - Task execution role:  ecsTaskExecutionRole
 - Task memory: 0.5